AdrianKlessa/Planets/README.md

 ## Things I learned:

 - MSE worked much better than MAE in this problem
-- Normalizing the data helped a lot, batch normalization didn't work too well.
+- Normalizing the data helped a lot, batch normalization didn't work too well (possibly due to differences between batch averages/variations as single-batch data was correlated).
-- Adding intermediate rewards by punishing the AI for rotating more than 60 deg. away from Mars helped due to (slightly) sparse rewards.
+- Adding intermediate rewards by punishing the AI for rotating more than 60 deg. away from Mars helped due to (slightly) sparser rewards.
 Tweaking the discount factor would probably help a lot here as well, though.
 - Graphing the scores with a moving average helps greatly, especially when the scores are very unstable.

 ## Issues: